Part 2 || Life, Love and Loss

 After a recovery holiday to France with my Mum and a referral to a specialist, I was finally diagnosed with ME/CFS.

-SO that is Part 2 complete and I really hope this mini series of ‘How It All Began’ is helping you all understand me just a little bit better.
+SO that is Part 2 complete and I really hope this mini series is helping you all understand me just a little bit better.
 The years following my Glandular Fever really has shaped the person I am today and despite all the constant ups and downs, I wouldn’t be where I am now without it all.

-In the next part, I am going to be talking about what happened post-diagnosis and my decisions that affected that following year.
+In the Part 3, I am going to be talking about what happened post-diagnosis and my decisions that affected that following year.
 I’m hoping that this next part will finish this mini series and it will bring me up to now but we’ll see how it goes!

 Until next time, please feel free to connect with me on social media, like, share and comment below!